renardyreveur/renardyreveur.github.io/docs/_posts/2022-11-07-positional-encoding.md

 ---
-layout: post
 title:  "Sinusoidal and Rotary Positional Encodings"
-date:   2022-11-07 15:15:52 +0900
-# categories: attention transformers deep-learning positional-encodings
+categories:
+  - Blog
+tags:
+  - attention
+  - transformers
+  - deep-learning
+  - positional-encodings
 ---

-# Introduction

-####

 Let's face it; the world is too complicated.
 Things change over time, multiple variables are associated with any given event or phenomenon,